carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 \autoref{eqn:bulk_ineq} and
-\autoref{eqn:shear_ineq} summarize the results of the Hashin-Shtrikman derivations on the bounds on effective bulk modulus
+\autoref{eqn:shear_ineq} summarize the results of the HS derivations on the bounds on effective bulk modulus
 $\kappa^{*}$ and effective shear modulus $\mu^{*}$, where it is simultaneously required that
 $\kappa_{1} \leq \kappa_{2} \leq \dotsb \leq \kappa_{n}$ and